Purdon Groves expands its luxury camping experience

 “It’s so nice to be able to sit out here when it raining, and the fountain is going,” Clark said of the new addition.

-Sampson, the Clark’s Great Pyrenees farm dog, will often come up and hang out on the deck, providing extra nighttime security and company for visiting guests.
+Samson, the Clark’s Great Pyrenees farm dog, will often come up and hang out on the deck, providing extra nighttime security and company for visiting guests.

 For additional vacationers who want to reserve a glamping experience, a secondary bell tent remains for reservation to provide a neighboring community feel, but the sites are still spaced far enough to retain privacy.